maiha/pg-copy-ch/README.md

 ...
 ```

-When initialized with pg connection information, table information is also written out.
+If you initialize with the pg connection information, the table names are also written out.

 ```console
 $ pg-copy-ch init --pg-host=pg-prod --pg-user=reader --pg-db=system